 Any downsides?
 My only reservation is that which I have with any kind of grounding.
 Grounding in a high EMF environment could increase exposure levels, see here.

-Many thanks again to Hema and Mike for the earthing shoes which I now wear regularly and I wish them all the best in their venture.
+Many thanks again to Mike for the earthing shoes which I now wear regularly and I wish him all the best in his venture.